 This is typically done with a trackable link or unique promo code to ensure clicks actually translate into sales.
 Since Instagram doesn’t yet allow links anywhere outside of your bio, you can only focus on one product at a time if you choose to rely on affiliate links, making promo codes a better option for Instagram since you can actually incorporate them into your posts.

-Note: Instagram has plans to roll out links for Instagram Stories, which will open up new opportunities for you as an influencer.
+Note: You can now add links to Instagram Stories to open up new income opportunities as an influencer.

-- Amazon's Affiliate Program: A popular option that pays out a 10% commission.
+- Amazon Associates.
+A popular option that pays out a 10% commission.

-Though it sounds like a numbers game, affiliate marketing is also an art, and you’ll have a better chance at success if you have a plan going into it and expand your online presence to include a website and other marketing channels.
+Though it sounds like a numbers game, affiliate marketing is also an art, and you’ll have a better chance at success if you have a plan going into it and expand your online presence by creating a website and including other marketing channels.

 Open your own online store